JuanfelipeX/JuanfelipeX/README.md

-<h1 align="center" style="color:black">Hi 👋, I'm Juan Felipe Jimenez Pacheco</h1>
+<h1 align="center" style="color:black">👋 I am Juan Felipe Jiménez, passionate about technology, music and sports. 👋</h1>

-<h4 align="justify" style="color:black">My name is Juan Felipe Jiménez, I am a final year student of Systems Engineering with a focus on Fullstack Web Development.
-I am passionate about technology and the future, I am a lover of music and sports and I enjoy learning continuously. <br> Currently, I have a solid B1 level of English, and I am also learning French in a self-taught way. <br><br> My professional vision is focused on leading Software Development teams and specializing in Software Architecture at the Pontificia Universidad Javeriana. <br><br> Work experience: I started as a Fullstack Developer.
-In the Backend part, I was in charge of implementing use cases using PHP and Laravel.
-Regarding the Frontend, I led the integration of REST APIs in Angular, HTML, Tailwind and Alpine.js.
-I also managed migrations and connections to MySQL databases. <br><br> Later, I had the honor of working with the National University of Colombia.
-My responsibilities included the recovery of fallen sites through Backups and in web development, I managed technologies such as Linux, PHP, MariaDB and the CMS Typo3. <br><br> Academic experience: My academic training takes place at the Konrad Lorenz University Foundation, where I am currently in the ninth semester of Systems Engineering.
-There I participated in Java programming competitions and contributed to research groups on data analysis using Python. <br><br> I have complemented my learning with virtual course certifications on platforms such as Platzi, Udemy and IBM. <br><br> I am excited to continue my journey in the world of software development and technology.
-Hit me up if you share my passion for technology and are interested in collaborating or brainstorming!</h4>
+<h4 align="center" style="color:black">💥 I am a Systems Engineer specialized in FullStack and DataScience development, with more than 2 years of work experience and an innovative and technological approach. 💻</h4>

+<h4 align="center" style="color:black">My professional vision focuses on leading Software Development teams worldwide and specializing in Software Architecture</h4>

+<h4 align="center" style="color:black">💡 "If you can imagine it, you can program it" 💡</h4>

+<h4 align="justify" style="color:black">My journey began when I was 14 years old and in classes they taught us how to program static websites, from then on I became fascinated, he developed websites and I started my adventure, since I was little I knew that I wanted to study Systems Engineering, since I had always liked computers and all the technological stuff.</h4>

+<h4 align="left" style="color:black">🎓 Education:</h4>

+<h4 align="justify" style="color:black">I entered the University to study Systems Engineering at the age of 16 and finished my studies at the age of 20 at the Konrad Lorenz University Foundation in Bogotá D.C., I made good friends that accompanied me along the way, I contributed to research groups and participated in competitions. programming.
+Finishing my undergraduate studies, I am excited to start my new adventure by completing my master's degree in Software Engineering that I hope to complete.</h4>

+<h4 align="left" style="color:black">🏢 Professional Experience:</h4>

+<h4 align="justify" style="color:black">In my first job I started as a Fullstack Developer in a consultancy, I led my first project, I learned to use Laravel and PHP to create REST APIs and in Fronted I used Angular and Tailwind for styles, I also managed migrations and connections to databases MySQL.
+Later, I had the honor of working with the National University of Colombia.
+My responsibilities included the recovery of downed sites through Backups and the development of websites, I managed technologies such as Linux, PHP, MariaDB and the CMS Typo3.
+After that</h4>

+<h4 align="left" style="color:black">🚀 Enthusiastic in Continuous Learning:</h4>

+<h4 align="justify" style="color:black">In my constant search for knowledge, I complement my training with certifications from platforms such as Platzi, Udemy, IBM, etc. Currently, I am improving my level of English (B1) and I have Basic knowledge of French.
+Just like leveling up in a game, I aspire to take my career to new heights.</h4>

+<h4 align="left" style="color:black">🌐 Let's connect!:</h4>

+<h4 align="justify" style="color:black">I am excited to continue my journey in the world of software development and technology.
+Connect me if you share my passion for technology and are interested in collaborating or exchanging ideas, let's transform technology into a work of art! 🎉🚀🎮 </h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=juanfelipex&label=Profile%20views&color=0e75b6&style=flat" alt="juanfelipex" /> </p>